 There’s a lot to like about the Google Pixel 6a.
 It falls right in the sweet spot for one-handed use with its 6.1-inch OLED display, but it keeps the Pixel 6 design traits and overall build quality we’ve come to love.
 The Pixel 6a even incorporates Google’s in-house Tensor chip for the first time.
 And while it does struggle with sustained performance due to some overheating issues, it’s still a nice kick over the mid-range Snapdragon offerings of past budget Pixels.

-At $349, or even $399, the Pixel 6a would be an incredible deal.
-A sub-$400 price would also paper over some of the more notable cracks, especially the not-so-great battery life and 18W wired charging, both of which come up short of some of the Pixel 6a’s closest rivals.
+At launch, we said the Pixel 6a would be an incredible deal if it sold for $349; a sub-$400 price would’ve papered over some of the more notable cracks, especially the not-so-great battery life and 18W wired charging, both of which come up short of some of the Pixel 6a’s closest rivals.
 And while the display is great, the 60Hz-locked refresh rate makes it less satisfying to use than some alternatives.